ContracGuardAI/frontend/docs/api/chat-contract.md

 # POST /api/chat-contract

 Ask natural language questions about a specific contract.
-The AI answers based on the contract text and optionally the prior audit analysis.
+The QVAC AI engine answers based on the contract text and optionally the prior audit analysis.

 ---